|S E A R C H D V D B e a v e r|

 The Kino Lorber Blu-ray of Miracle Mile has similar features to many other 80's films put to 1080P.
 There is a thickness that doesn't always export a film-like presence.
 It is consistent and clean and colors are solid but not rich.
 Contrast seems decent for the most part and the frequent darker scenes don't exhibit any undue noise.
 The visuals aren't particularly remarkable but I do believe they give an accurate representation.
 This Blu-ray gave me a watchable, and worry-free, viewing in regards to the picture quality.

 Arrow advances with the image quality being both more robust - with a higher bitrate - and it is in the correct 1.85:1 aspect ratio.
-It has richer, slightly warmer, colors and shows consistent grain - it edges ahead of the Kino.
+It has richer, slightly warmer, colors and shows consistent grain - it edges ahead of the Kino in appearance.

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION